Leefarmer83/GLFC/README.md

 [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3)

 * Bootstrap 4 Framework for the mobile responsiveness and grid layout of the website.
-I also used Bootstrap's core CSS for most of the styling and layout, buttons and forms; its core JavaScript for the gallery and the hamburger button. this would not have been done without the hep of [Ashley White](http://ashleydw.github.io/lightbox/) who shares his lightbox code for others to use.
+I also used Bootstrap's core CSS for most of the styling and layout, buttons and forms; its core JavaScript for the gallery and the hamburger button.
+This would not have been done without the hep of [Ashley White](http://ashleydw.github.io/lightbox/) who shares his lightbox code for others to use.
 [Bootstrap 4](https://getbootstrap.com/)